 20 Dec 2021

-The youngest participant enrolled in Providence Promise has not taken the SATS, filled out a financial aid form or even toured a college campus.
+The youngest participant enrolled in Providence Promise hasn’t taken the SATS, filled out a financial aid form or even toured a college campus.

-He is just a few months old.
-But when he is old enough to enter college, he will be financially ready.
+The program’s youngest participant has yet to enter kindergarten.
+In fact, the youngest is just an infant.
+But when she is old enough to enter college, she will be financially ready.

-Currently 550 children from more than 300 low-income families living in the capital city participate in the program.
-The parents participate in workshops in key areas, including financial literacy, and learn how they can reduce the financial burden of higher education.
+Currently more than 1,000 students from low-income families living in the capital city participate in the program.
+The parents engage in workshops in key areas including financial literacy and learn how they can reduce the financial burden of higher education.